akhodakivskiy/VimFx/documentation/tools.md

 - Use the `--test` or `-t` option to include the unit test files.
 The output of the tests are `console.log`ed.
 See the browser console, or start Firefox from the command line to see it.

+- Use the `--unlisted` or `-u` option to append `-unlisted` to the extension ID.
+  This is used when adding .xpi files to github releases.

 - `gulp clean` removes the `build/` directory.